Abjad/abjad/docs/source/index.rst

     ...
     >>> abjad.show(staff_group)

-Notice that the music notation examples in Abjad's docs are styled in a special way: notes, chords and rests are spaced proportionally; there are no bar numbers; tuplet numbers are cleaned up; and so on.
+Notice that the music notation examples in Abjad's docs are styled in a special
+way: notes, chords and rests are spaced proportionally; there are no bar numbers; tuplet numbers are cleaned up; and so on.
 These settings differ somewhat from LilyPond defaults. [#f1]_

 Features
 --------

-Abajd 3.1 implements an extensive collection of tools for score formalization.
+Abjad 3.1 implements an extensive collection of tools for score formalization.
 Among its core features, Abjad lets you:

 -   Model compositional thinking computationally.
 -   Create music notation in an object-oriented way.